NREL-Sienna/PowerSystems.jl/docs/src/index.md

 - **Model Developer**: Users that want to develop custom components and structs in order to exploit `PowerSystems.jl` features to produce custom data sets.

-- **Advanced Developers**: Users that want to add new core functionalities or fix bugs in the core capabilties of `PowerSystems.jl`.
+- **Code Base Developers**: Users that want to add new core functionalities or fix bugs in the core capabilities of `PowerSystems.jl`.

 `PowerSystems.jl` is an active project under development, and we welcome your feedback, suggestions, and bug reports.